 The lack of political leadership by the government has been matched by the opposition benches as well.
 After all the months of debate and attempts at matching the needs of both parties the darkness persists.
 Indeed, the Labour Party continues to fudge its position to achieve short-term political advantage.
 However, its failure to adopt a firm stance over membership in a single market and customs union is letting the government off the hook.
 At some point, Labour will need to reconsider how the party weighs its interests against what is clearly in the long-term interests of its voters.

 Last but not least, it is necessary to consider the fact that the UKIP’s members are not represented in the Westminster Parliament.
 They are represented only in the European Parliament.
 Some MEPs raised their voices to emphasize how the process prior to the first referendum had been filled with fake news and a lack of awareness on the part of both parties.
 British citizens do not identify with the Leave-Party, and the proof is the outcome of the past elections and therefore the rejection of the deal.

 There are many challenges to come: the Irish question, Scottish dissatisfaction, and last but not least, the situation of all UK citizens who reside in other EU countries.
 The obvious question is why, if the elite cannot decide on the future of UK, the citizens should not take the voice again?

 It is still not clear whether if a call for a new referendum is near or not.
 If this is the case, the European Leadership will have to catch up and be prepared to extend Article 50 to take a historic opportunity and set out a new ‘offer’ to the British people that will also answer the concerns of citizens across Europe.

-Text: Eleonora Vitale
+Article by Eleonora Vitale